By Euro Weekly News Media • 31 March 2011 • 13:01

 EARLIER this year, long time leader of the Javea Partido Popular party Juan Moragues, managed to survive an internal leadership challenge by the small margin of 23 votes.
 But before his supporters had a chance to pop the obligatory champagne corks, Valencian PP head office dropped a bombshell.

-They announced that José Juan Castelló, a young lawyer living in
+They announced that José Juan Castelló, a young lawyer living in Valencia, had been selected to replace former Mayor Moragues as the new Mayor elect for the town of Javea.

 Immediately the long knives were out claiming that although new boy Juan Castello Pastor had been born in Javea, he hadn’t lived in the town for over 18 years and had no understanding of the needs of the community.